jmussman/k8s-renew-certificates/README.md

 against the API (a really bad idea).
 Copy the admin.conf file to the worker nodes if you feel it is necessary.

+## See Also

+* The Kubernetes installation scripts for various platforms at https://github.com/jmussman/k8s-install-scripts

 ## License